 The cumulative grade point average and class rank are recomputed at the end of each semester.
 The Class of 2015 and after will need 245 credits.
 Designated courses are given additional weight because of the rigor of the course. (for example A=5, B+=4.5, etc.) Students need to pass a graduation demonstration in math, reading, and writing.

 An official Lincoln High School transcript is a copy of the student’s confidential cumulative scholarship record.
-It carries the raised school seal along with the date of issuance and the signature of a school official.
+It is printed official and stamped, dated, and signed as necessary.
 Authorized recipients of a transcript may not release any information unless they have obtained prior written consent of the parent or the student if the student is of legal age.

 Lincoln High School integrates technology into many classes using both Macintosh and PC platforms in over a dozen labs.
 All classrooms and labs are wired for Internet access.
 Computers in much of the building can be connected wirelessly.
 Students can take classes in computer programming, multimedia presentations, web page programming, desktop publishing, computer aided drafting, electronics, graphic communication, and journalism.
 Many individual classroom computers with Internet access are available.